-- 111. The VWU, with the assistance of the Berkeley-Tulane Initiative for Vulnerable Populations, has developed a comprehensive witness feedback program that aims to capture the experiences of ICC witnesses in a detailed, yet streamlined, manner. - 112.
+- 111. The VWU has developed a comprehensive witness feedback program that aims to capture the experiences of ICC witnesses in a detailed, yet streamlined, manner. - 112.
 Witnesses will be invited to complete detailed questionnaires before their testimony, shortly after testimony and six to twelve months after their return to their original location of residence.
 The questionnaire protocol follows a standardized and scientific approach to monitoring and evaluating the witnesses' experiences. - 113.
 The witness feedback program is designed to provide information to the VWU that would allow the Unit to improve its provision of services to witnesses and to share outcomes and information with other relevant areas of the Court.
-The Unit intends to use this information for, inter alia, monitoring the familiarisation and preparation of witnesses for trial and it will suggest changes to the VWU's practices and protocols, when appropriate.
+The Unit intends to use this information for, inter alia, monitoring the familiarisation and preparation of witnesses for trial and it will suggest changes to the Unit's practices and protocols, when appropriate.